Western Michigan University

 - Adaptation studies and children's visual culture

-- Portrayals of gender in children's and young adult fantasy
+- Representation in children's and young adult fantasy and film

-Dr. Meghann Meeusen is the graduate advisor and a faculty specialist II in the Department of English at Western Michigan University.
+Dr. Meghann Meeusen is the Director of Graduate Studies and a Master Faculty Specialist in the Department of English at Western Michigan University.

 Meeusen’s work teaching children’s and adolescent literature centers around a desire to continually develop innovative pedagogy approaches that focus on the contextual nature of literature, as well as how individuals can become stronger critical thinkers through reading and research.
-In great part, this means studying the ways that those who write for children and teens infuse ideology into their texts, and tracking trends and identifying patterns across a range of historical and contemporary works for children and teens.
-She has also published on young adult dystopia, children’s adapted comics and critical approaches to young adult fantasy.
-She acts as a liaison to develop children’s literature coursework for education students.
+In great part, this means studying the ways that those who write for children and teens infuse ideology into their texts and tracking trends to identify patterns across a range of historical and contemporary works for children and teens.
+She published Children’s Books on the Big Screen in 2020 from University Press of Mississippi, and her current research project focuses on student-centered pedagogical approaches and representation in contemporary children’s streaming television and film.
+She has also published on cultural-historical activity theory-based pedagogy, young adult dystopia, children’s adapted comics, and critical approaches to adolescent fantasy.
+Additionally, Meeusen acts as a liaison to develop children’s literature coursework for education students.